lightlace/cpp-docs.de-de/docs/standard-library/memory-functions.md

 ### <a name="parameters"></a>Parameter

-*_Pbuf* ein Zeiger auf den Speicher freigegeben werden muss.
+*_Pbuf* ein Zeiger auf den Speicher aufgehoben werden.

 ### <a name="remarks"></a>Hinweise